damcho/CityExploration/README.md

 - **Limitation**: Still requires linear scan within matching prefix range
 - **Use Case**: Better for exact city name lookups rather than prefix searches

+**Future Memory Optimization Improvements:**

+The current Trie implementation stores `City` structs (value types) directly in each node, which results in multiple copies of the same city data across different nodes.
+For a city like "London", the complete `City` struct is duplicated in nodes for "L", "Lo", "Lon", and "Lond".
+With 200,000+ cities, this creates significant memory overhead.

+**Optimization Strategy 1: Reference Types**
+Convert `City` from a struct to a class, allowing nodes to store references instead of copies:
+- **Memory Reduction**: Each city stored only once in memory
+- **Shared References**: Multiple nodes reference the same city instance
+- **Trade-off**: Loss of value semantics and potential reference cycles

+**Optimization Strategy 2: Index-Based Storage**
+Store city indices in Trie nodes instead of full city objects:
+- **Implementation**: Maintain a separate array of cities, store only indices in nodes
+- **Memory Efficiency**: Each node stores lightweight integers instead of full city data
+- **Access Pattern**: `cities[nodeIndex]` to retrieve full city information
+- **Scalability**: Minimal memory growth as dataset expands

+**Recommended Approach:**
+The index-based solution provides the best balance of memory efficiency and maintainability while preserving the value semantics of the `City` model.
+This optimization would be particularly beneficial when scaling beyond 200,000 cities or when memory constraints become critical on older devices.

 #### **2. Actor-Based Concurrency**
 - **Component**: `UserDefaultsFavoriteCityManager` as Swift Actor
 - **Benefit**: Thread-safe favorites management without data races